Employee health and wellbeing is now a top five boardroom issue

 81% of FTSE 100 companies have an annual employee health and wellbeing programme in place

-How can Healthy Performance make a difference to your employee health and wellbeing strategy?
+How can Healthy Performance make a difference to your employee wellbeing strategy?

 In early 2015, Healthy Performance delivered 20 days of onsite employee health checks for a large UK government department across 4 sites within London.
 In total 280 appointments, on-site checks were made available to 420 staff.
 276 appointments were filled within 3 working days (staff engagement level at 98%) and overall, 269 employees attended their health check (96% of available appointments).